Global Standards Engagement

 Companies are expected to operate within international standards related to human rights, society, labor and the environment.
 When companies don’t adhere to these standards, incidents may occur that result in reputational damage and shareholder value destruction.

 Sustainalytics’ Global Standards Engagement is an incident-driven engagement service that offers investors a collaborative tool for active ownership with rich information for investment decision-making and reporting.
-On behalf of our clients, we engage with companies that severely and systematically violate international standards, such as the United Nation's Global Compact Principles and the OECD Guidelines for Multinationals.
+Alongside investor clients, we engage with companies that severely and systematically violate international standards, such as the United Nation's Global Compact Principles and the OECD Guidelines for Multinationals.
 Our objective is not only to resolve the incident, but also to improve the company's future ESG performance and risk management in order to ensure incidents don't occur again in the future.

 More than 20,000 issuers from major world indices are currently monitored for incidents on an ongoing basis and this universe can be expanded with additional companies on client request.

 In 2018, we engaged with almost 500 companies on 569 cases.

 Responsible investing goes beyond stock selection.
 Today, institutional investors are expected to take steps to being active and engaged shareholders that view corporate accountability as a path to achieving greater long-term value.

 Manage reputational risks

 Let us help you manage reputational risks by applying a compliance-focused approach to engaging with companies that are non-complaint with international norms.